How to Set Financial Goals

 Are you meeting your savings goals?
 Some reports say that 1 in 6 millennials already have over $100,000 saved, while other reports say that half of millennials have nothing in savings.
 In reality?
 Most of us are somewhere in the middle.
 There’s no magic amount of money to have in your savings account.
 After all, there are a lot of factors going into how much you can save – income, cost of living, student loans.

 When you’re early on in your career, it’s more important to have defined financial goals that you’re working towards.
 If you don’t have a goal, it’ll be easier to spend indiscriminately, since there are no defined consequences.
 So if you’re unhappy with how much you’re saving, it’s time to get serious about setting financial goals.
-Here are 3 steps to help you get started:
+Here are 7 practical tips for financial goal setting.

 Have you heard of SMART goals?
 The acronym became popular in the 1980s specifically to improve management goal setting, but they’re a great way to set a variety of goals.
 SMART stands for Specific, Measurable, Achievable, Relevant and Time-Related.
 Let’s apply those criteria to financial goals: